GSoC ’23: Final Report on Joint Power and Rate Control in Userspace

 To conduct a precise evaluation of py-minstrel-ht alongside the kernel Minstrel-HT, a passive version of the user space Minstrel-HT was developed.
 The passive py-minstrel-ht runs alongside the kernel Minstrel-HT where the kernel algorithm performs rate control while py-minstrel-ht passively reports all of its rate selection.
 In order to compare the rate selection between the Minstrel-HT algorithms, the rate statistics for both rate controls must be identical.
 As such, he py-minstrel-ht obtains the packet counts via the “stats” API lines from the kernel rate control.

 In an ideal scenario, during each rate selection, the statistics on both algorithms would be the same yielding identical rate setting.
 With the help of this passive variant, it has been easier to evaluate the behavior of the user space rate control and investigate the implementation errors in py-minstrel-ht.
-The ORCA API through minstrel-rcd can send parsable traces to the user space which can be saved.
-In the output traces, the ORCA also provides information on the rate selection via “best_rates” line which triggers the rate-setting process in the passive py-minstrel-ht.
+The WPCA API through minstrel-rcd can send parsable traces to the user space which can be saved.
+In the output traces, the WPCA also provides information on the rate selection via “best_rates” line which triggers the rate-setting process in the passive py-minstrel-ht.
 Similar to the API traces, the passive Minstrel-HT saves its own trace which is later analyzed in conjunction with the kernel traces.
 The following code section consists an example of such API trace:

 wl1;174a4f945a7a9aa0;txs;a0:78:17:74:c2:5f;1;1;1;226;2;233;2;ffff;0;ffff;0